Flow Engineering – Learning to Lead from the Inside Out

 00:05:34

 You might recognize this as the Ikea effect.
 When you build something, you feel better about the end product.
 And by bringing everyone together, we're able to create a sense of alignment, almost convergence of these separate perspectives to a unified view of what's happening and what we can do with our capabilities and our situation.
 This is not a one size fits all approach.
 It's not a copy and paste that we know doesn't work.
 It's not a heavy framework or, you know, trying to adopt the practices of another company.
 We're creating something with Sharon's team, for Sharon's team in Sharon's situation.
 And while we're doing this, everyone is learning about flow.
-They're learning about how to improve performance by doing the mapping and revealing these opportunities, bottlenecks challenges, surfacing all of these things that often stay hidden behind the scenes.
+They're learning about how to improve performance by doing the mapping and revealing these opportunities, bottlenecks, challenges, surfacing all of these things that often stay hidden behind the scenes.
 And one of the best aspects of this under the current circumstances is that it's very remote friendly.

 00:06:39

-We're able to include participants across Sharon's team who might reside in different locations, or, you know, they're only in the office a couple of days a week.
+We're able to include participants across Sharon's team who might reside in different locations, or, you know, they're only in the office a couple days a week.
 So scheduling might be a nightmare if we didn't have something that was very remote friendly.
 So we're going to be guiding Sharon's team through a process that we call flow engineering, trying to optimize and improve flow.
 And we're going to be using three specific maps to do this.
-We're going to start by aligning every participant on Sharon's team, under a common understanding of what our target outcome is, what are we trying to achieve?
+We're going to start by aligning every participant on Sharon's team under a common understanding of what our target outcome is.
+What are we trying to achieve?
 So we know two times faster, but what does that really mean?
 And what is it going to take to get there?
 And secondly, what we're going to explore is what are the current constraints on what we're doing right now?
 Where are things challenging?
 Where do things slow down?

 What is not working out about the work that we're doing right now?
 And we explore that a little bit in further detail by examining dependencies.
-What are the things that are, uh, slowing us down, perhaps inside the team or outside the team that we might be able to influence or mitigate starting off this process.
-We begin with the end in mind by breaking down that outcome of going twice as fast.
+What are the things that are, uh, slowing us down, perhaps inside the team or outside the team that we might be able to influence or mitigate?
+So starting off this process, we begin with the end in mind by breaking down that outcome of going twice as fast.
 So what does that mean?
 What are we going to have to do to get there?
-Starting from that point, we guide Sharon's team as facilitators through breaking down, what is twice as fast, actually look like.
-We want to make sure that, uh, we don't lose track of other important initiatives, like keeping the lights on.
-We don't, we don't want to pull too far in terms of, of velocity.

-So that quality suffers.
+Starting from that point, we guide Sharon's team as facilitators through breaking down what is twice as fast actually look like.
+We wanna make sure that, uh, we don't lose track of other important initiatives like keeping the lights on.
+We don't, we don't want to pull too far in terms of, of velocity, so that quality suffers.
 So it's important to the team to highlight.

-We want to make sure that we don't sacrifice quality as we go.
-The second piece about exploring this outcome is really forming a deep, common understanding about why this is valuable.
-Why should we ignore everything else that we could be doing in service of this, this one focused outcome and that kind of anchors the outcome and the team and makes it very real and tangible and powerful as a motivation for moving forward.
+We wanna make sure that we don't sacrifice quality as we go.
+The second piece about exploring this outcome is really forming a deep common understanding about why this is valuable.
+Why should we ignore everything else that we could be doing in service of this, this one focused outcome.
+And that kind of anchors the outcome in the team and makes it very real and tangible and powerful as a motivation for moving forward.
 The next thing that we want to explore as a contribution to the outcome is what are the things that are going to get in our way?
-What are those hidden Lego pieces that we're going to stumble upon in the middle of the night, as we're heading towards the fridge for our midnight snack?
-So looking at obstacles, the things that could hinder our progress gets all of our fears and challenges and things that we think are going to be troublesome out into the open so that we can form a strategy to avoid them.
+What are those hidden Lego pieces that we're going to stumble upon in the middle of the night as we're heading towards the fridge for our midnight snack?
+So looking at obstacles, the things that could hinder our progress, gets all of our fears and challenges and things that we think are going to be troublesome out into the open so that we can form a strategy to avoid them.

 00:09:34